HomeArticlesComparisonDepreciation vs Appreciation

 Our Verdict

-Use the Depreciation Calculator before any major depreciating purchase to see the real multi-year cost of ownership, and the Appreciation Calculator when projecting long-term asset growth for financial planning — together they cover both directions an asset's value can move, and knowing which applies to a given purchase or investment is the first step in planning around it correctly.
+Use the Depreciation Calculator before any major depreciating purchase to see the real multi-year cost of ownership, and the Appreciation Calculator when projecting long-term asset growth for financial planning.
+Together they cover both directions an asset's value can move, and knowing which applies to a given purchase or investment is the first step in planning around it correctly.

 Frequently Asked Questions

 A new car typically loses 15-20% of its value in the first year alone, simply by being driven off the dealership lot.
-After that initial drop, it continues depreciating at roughly 10-15% per year for the next several years.
+After that initial drop, it keeps depreciating at roughly 10-15% per year for the next several years.
 A car purchased for ₹15 lakh can be worth under ₹7 lakh after 5 years once both the steep first-year drop and the subsequent annual declines are factored in.

 Well-located real estate has historically appreciated at roughly 3-8% annually in many markets over multi-decade periods, though this varies enormously by specific location, local infrastructure development, and broader market cycles.
-Some micro-markets near new infrastructure (metro lines, business districts) have appreciated far faster over short windows, while others have stagnated for years — past appreciation in any single location never guarantees future appreciation.
+Some micro-markets near new infrastructure (metro lines, business districts) have appreciated far faster over short windows, while others have stagnated for years.
+Past appreciation in any single location never guarantees future appreciation.

 Businesses commonly use either the straight-line method, which deducts an equal amount of the asset's cost each year over its useful life, or the declining balance method, which deducts a larger amount in early years and progressively smaller amounts later.
 The choice affects the size and timing of the tax deduction but not the total amount depreciated over the asset's full useful life.
 The [Depreciation Calculator](/depreciation-calculator/) supports both methods so you can compare the year-by-year deduction schedule each one produces.

 Appreciation is generally calculated using a compound annual growth rate, the same underlying formula used for [CAGR](/glossary/cagr/): take the ending value, divide by the starting value, raise the result to the power of 1 divided by the number of years, then subtract 1.
-This produces a single annualized growth percentage that smooths out year-to-year volatility into one comparable figure.
+That produces a single annualized growth percentage that smooths out year-to-year volatility into one comparable figure.
 The [Appreciation Calculator](/appreciation-calculator/) automates this so you can project future value at a chosen growth rate without doing the exponent math by hand.

 Ask whether the asset is mass-produced and subject to wear or technological replacement (likely depreciation) or whether it's inherently scarce, durable, and tied to growing demand (potential appreciation).
 Vehicles, electronics, furniture, and most consumer goods almost always depreciate regardless of brand or price point.
 Real estate, land, and diversified long-term equity holdings have historically appreciated over long horizons, though with real market risk and no guarantee for any individual asset or time period.